the-long-ride/free-codex-setup/README.md

 Use this when you want Codex to authenticate with the same FCC server key you already trust.

 1. In the Admin UI, copy the Codex `config.toml` snippet for the FCC provider.
-2. Make sure the `api_key` in that snippet matches your FCC server auth key.
+2. Make sure the `env_key` in that snippet matches your FCC server auth key.
 3. Save the snippet in your Codex `config.toml`.

 #### Option B: Use a normal API key value directly in `config.toml`